Detailed Guide for Hazardous Materials Removal Workers in San Diego County

 Projections of Employment

-In California, the number of Hazardous Materials Removal Workers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Hazardous Materials Removal Workers are expected to increase by 15.6 percent, or 700 jobs between 2012 and 2022.
+In California, the number of Hazardous Materials Removal Workers is expected to grow faster than average growth rate for all occupations.
+Jobs for Hazardous Materials Removal Workers are expected to increase by 19.1 percent, or 900 jobs between 2014 and 2024.

 In San Diego County, the number of Hazardous Materials Removal Workers is expected to grow slower than average growth rate for all occupations.
 Jobs for Hazardous Materials Removal Workers are expected to increase by 11.9 percent, or 70 jobs between 2012 and 2022.